liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 Creating new Web Content articles via an Atom client is similar to creating new Blog posts.
-Note that entries created or updated using AtomPub have many attributes set by default: they never expire, never are reviewed, they are indexable, are already in the approved workflow status.
-Deleting web content articles via an Atom client works the same way as for deleting blog posts.
+Note that entries created or updated using AtomPub have many attributes set by default: they never expire, are never reviewed, and are indexable.
+If workflow has been enabled, however, it is executed normally.
+Deleting web content articles with an Atom client works the same way as for deleting blog posts.

 ## Liferay's Documents and Media Files Atom Collection